TrentMyers/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.

+<h2> What is osTicket? </h2>

+  osTicket is an open-source customer support ticketing system that enables organizations to effectively manage customer inquiries and support requests.
+Its primary purpose is to streamline communication between customers and support teams, allowing for efficient ticket creation, assignment, tracking, and resolution.<br />

 <h2>Environments and Technologies Used</h2>